-For example, the Capital One Venture Rewards Credit Card is offering a huge 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+For example, the Capital One Venture Rewards Credit Card is offering a huge 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.

 “It will eventually bounce back, but for now, it’s a risk-off environment that has card issuers looking for the most creditworthy applicants and many consumers in debt payoff mode,” Rossman says.

 Some consumers view getting rejected for credit as a big hit to their finances, while others have a wallet-half-full outlook.